 At the meeting to execute the elder law estate plan, the documents are reviewed with the client, explanations are given and questions are answered.
 Many practitioners favor sending the documents ahead of time for their clients' review.
 While there are advantages to this practice, we have found the clients are often overwhelmed by the legal documents and prefer to limit the practice to those instances where it is specifically requested.

 After execution, including signing new deeds transferring real property into the trust, the client is advised how to transfer title of their investments and bank accounts to the trust.
-Similarly, beneficiary designations on annuities, life insurance policies and sometimes on IRA’s are often changed to the client’s trust or to the children’s Inheritance Trusts.
-In the event there is more than one trust being executed, which assets are left to which trust, and why, are explained to the client as part of the funding process.
+Similarly, beneficiary designations on annuities, life insurance policies and sometimes on IRA's are often changed to the client's trust or to the children's Inheritance Protection Trusts.
+In the event there is more than one trust being executed, which assets are left to which trust, and why, are explained to the client as part of the process of funding the trusts.

 Finally, the elder law estate plan is reviewed every three years for changes in the law as well as changes in the lives of the clients and their families.
 Inherent in the plan is the ability of the “hybrid” elder law estate planning firm to address Medicaid asset protection issues, either by planning ahead due to advancing years or, in the event of an “immediate need”, when a crisis arises and the family has failed to take action in advance.
 Medicaid strategies, key tools in the elder law estate planning attorney's toolbox.

 At our firm, we believe not only reviewing the plan every three years, but also in building the attorney-client relationship.
-Additional touchpoints are sending the client a weekly email on some interesting or important topic, inviting the client to an event every other year to update them on the law, and providing ongoing monitoring of their plan for law changes that may affect them.
+To that end, we send our client a weekly article on some interesting or important estate planning elder law topic.
 This way, the elder law estate plan is far more likely to address their situation when they may need to use it in the future.
 Indeed, by providing ongoing information and reviewing the client's matter tri-annually, the elder law estate plan is designed to work when the client needs it, not when they wrote it, perhaps decades earlier.